coldclimate/omnomfrickinnom/content/blog/2021-04-14-salmon-samphire-butter.markdown

 ## You will need

 * A pair of salmon fillets
-* Enough potatoes for two, cute into cubes
+* Enough potatoes for two, cut into cubes
 * A slice of a block of unsalted butter roughly 1am wide
 * The juice and zest of half a lemon
 * A teaspoon of capers